Dominion Energy’s Proposed Changes to “Net Metering” Would Undercut Small-Scale Solar

 Unfortunately, Dominion’s proposed change will severely undermine the practicality of rooftop solar for many people and critically hamper increased distributed energy generation and energy independence at a time when Virginia is importing more energy than ever and more than any other state, and skyrocketing data center energy demands are straining the grid.

-The State Corporation Commission will issue a formal decision on Dominion’s proposed change next year, with public comment opportunities closing in January.
-The Piedmont Environmental Council (PEC) is serving as an “intervenor” in this case, joining our partners, challenging Dominion’s arguments, posing questions and offering additional information that can be used in the SCC’s decision.
+The State Corporation Commission will issue a formal decision on Dominion’s proposed change this year, with public comment opportunities closing on Jan.
+13. The Piedmont Environmental Council (PEC) is serving as an “intervenor” in this case, joining our partners, challenging Dominion’s arguments, posing questions and offering additional information that can be used in the SCC’s decision.

 We hope you’ll join us in pushing back against Dominion’s proposal.